csdurfee/csdurfee.github.io/content/last-fair-deal.md

 ![/img/spread-over-time.png](/img/spread-over-time.png)

 It's possible the trend is due to scheduling, but the change at the end seems significant -- teams tend to give up near the end of the year.
 Bad teams want to be as bad as possible in order to get the best odds in the NBA draft, so they're not that competitive.

+(I have a lot more to say about tanking, but I'll stay off my soapbox for now.)

 ### What type of games are affected by line movement?
 There were 130 games where the winner flipped from the favorite to the underdog, or the underdog to the favorite, because of the line movement.
 In other words, these are games where either side could have won the bet, depending on whether you took the opening line or the closing line.